 And he wasn’t happy with the response from United:

 You can’t choose your preferred seat with a basic economy ticket unless you pay extra.
 Your seat will be allocated at the check-in counter.
 United do claim that they won’t separate parties deliberately and if they can keep your party together they will, but you might end up sitting alone in a middle seat.

 United are strict about your personal item size when you have bought a basic economy ticket.
 Kimberly couldn’t carry on a travel pillow along with her personal item.

 Having A United Branded Credit Card Can Help

-If you have a united credit card such as United Explorer card you can bring a carry on with United Airlines basic economy fare.
-You’ll also get priority boarding so you’ll be able to find a space for your carry on in the overhead bins.
+If you have a united credit card such as a United Explorer card you can bring a carry-on with United Airlines basic economy fare.
+You’ll also get priority boarding so you’ll be able to find a space for your carry-on in the overhead bins.

-Your seat will still be assigned to you at united airlines check in desk.
-Seat selection is not a perk for credit card holders but you can pay extra for seat selection when you make your reservation.
+Your seat will still be assigned to you at the United Airlines check-in desk.
+Seat selection is not a perk for credit cardholders but you can pay extra for seat selection when you make your reservation.

 Basic economy tickets can lead to a lot of passenger rage.
 United seem to think it’s the customers fault when they haven’t understood the difference between their two similarly named tickets.

 I’m just a mere blogger but wouldn’t it be simpler to call the basic ticket something entirely different to avoid confusion?
 Might I suggest “Ultra Low Cost”, that way passengers would know they need to check what perks have been removed to keep the price down?